automateyournetwork/merlin_unchained/README.md

 ## setup your environment variable
 (merlin)$ export DJANGO_SETTINGS_MODULE=merlin.settings

-## start postgresql server - you need to do this everytime you close down your virtual environment and restart your virutal environment

-(merlin)$ sudo service postgresql restart

 ## migrate the database (one time / first time post installation steps only)
 (merlin)$ python manage.py makemigrations merlin